IWTCIPP/gen-authorship-proofs/README.md

 ## The Solution for New Images

 I've started digitally signing files before I upload them to Catbox.
-The signatures will be verifiable with a tool that I haven't made yet (watch this space if you care).
+The signatures can be verified with [a tool that I made](https://github.com/IWTCIPP/signature-verify-tool).

 ## The Solution for (Some) Old Images